parzivalkairav/Nft_marketplace/README.md

-Buy or sell an NFT by clicking the "Buy" or "Sell" button on an NFT card Search for NFTs by entering a search term in the search bar Edit or delete an NFT by clicking the "Edit" or "Delete" button on an NFT card Log out by clicking the "Logout" button
+Buy or sell an NFT by clicking the "Buy" or "Sell" button on an NFT card Search for NFTs by entering a search term in the search bar Edit or delete an NFT by clicking the "Edit" or "Delete" button on an NFT card Log out by clicking the "Logout" button.

-Testing
+# Testing

 To run the unit tests for the backend, run the following command in the backend folder:

 npm test
 This will run all the tests in the __tests__ folder using Jest and Supertest.